MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 2. Follow instructions in [Add the SDK](https://firebase.google.com/docs/notifications/android/console-audience#add_the_sdk) section.

-Only those 2 steps are needed to use Mobile Center Push, the SDK is taking care of the rest.
+Only those 2 steps are required to use Mobile Center Push, the SDK will take care of the rest.

 ### 1.2.
 Using Firebase assistant